ChristinaLK/blog/content/disney-identity.md

 and Ralph can accept his role as "bad guy" because there's more to his life than that role.
 (Side note: pretty interesting that Vanellope and Ralph both need each other to achieve that resolution - Vanellope needs a champion and Ralph needs someone who loves him.)
-* And if you want to go all the way back, [Tangled](http://www.imdb.com/title/tt0398286) was the first effort by this particular Disney animation cohort, and you see the same theme of main characters pursuing
+* And if you want to go further back, [Tangled](http://www.imdb.com/title/tt0398286) was the first effort by this particular Disney animation cohort, and you see the same theme of main characters pursuing